MCSZN/medspeech/README.md

 ## Medspeech

 This repo is the host of our research on speech recognition for a medical audio dataset.
 It focuses on limited resources training classification model based on speech data.
 We use binary networks and *larq* for that purpose.
-[Larq](<https://larq.dev>) is a small third party project that is not as optimized and stable as Tensorflow & Kera if training does not run on your machine replace larq layers with Keras layers.
+[Larq](<https://larq.dev>) is a small third party project that is not as optimized and stable as Tensorflow & Keras.
+If training does not run on your machine replace [Larq](https://github.com/larq/larq) layers with Keras layers.

 To run the models you should map your data with a clean csv in the following format: